 Final exam (30%)

-The final exam will be held Thursday April 30th, 7:45am – 9:45am in 300 Human Ecology.
-It will cover all material from the course.
-I do not have control over the time of the test.
-Start investing in alarm clocks now.
+The final exam will be held Thursday April 29th, 5:45pm – 7:45pm.It will be open book and open note, but collaboration is strictly prohibitied and will be considered a severe violation of the MSU academic code.
+The exam will cover all material from the course.

 If you cannot take the final exam at the scheduled time because of illness or some other reason beyond your control, please notify the associate dean of your college immediately, and be prepared to document what caused you to miss the exam.